StackStorm/st2contrib/README.md

 reboot_vm | Reboot a running VM.
 start_vm | Start a new VM.
 stop_vm | Stop a running VM.
-upload_file | Upload a file to the provider container
+upload_file | Upload a file to the provided container

 ### mailgun pack